duganchen/electron-react-typescript-boilerplate/README.md

 	yarn build

 Click the "Ping the main process" button, and you'll see "ping" in the console.
+That confirms that the main and renderer (React) processes are communcating properly.